 By Richard Duke

 Matthew 13 shows that in congregations two groups exist: (i) those not in the Kingdom—called but not chosen (not saints); and (ii) those in the Kingdom—called and chosen (saints).
 The ecclesia (body) are called out of the world.
-The saints are the ecclesia who are not only called out of the world [being sanctified] but also going through sanctification.
+The saints are the ecclesia who are not only called out of the world [to be sanctified] but also going through sanctification.
 We are chosen for sanctification.
 See: 1 Peter 1:1-2; 2 Thessalonians 2:13.

 But we should always give thanks to God for you, brethren beloved by the Lord, because God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.
 2 Thessalonians 2:13.